emoore29/emoore29/README.md

-* 🕸 I make websites and other things.
+* 🕸 I make websites.
 * 🌱 I'm currently learning more about technology in general.
 * 🎨 I enjoy being creative and building practical tools.